hhru/jclient-common/README.md

 Notice that you have to provide an instance of `StatsDSender` to create `UpstreamManager` bean.

-This is because `BalancingUpstreamManager` has built-in monitoring of requests and `StatsDSender` is used to send metrics to our monitoring system: [okmeter.io](https://okmeter.io/hh.ru/dashboards/balancing-http-client).
+This is because `BalancingUpstreamManager` has built-in monitoring of requests and `StatsDSender` is used to send metrics to our monitoring system ([okmeter.io](https://okmeter.io)).

 If you use [NaB](https://github.com/hhru/nuts-and-bolts), then you already have `StatsDSender` in your Spring context.